 This is the view of Mount Popa from Mount Popa Monastery

 After the 4 hours long hike, if you are up for the next challenge.
 Here it is!
 From the base to the top where the Mt Popa Monastery lies, there are precisely 777 steps to climb, lots of monkeys and a steep walk.
+This would be one of the sweaty exercises in this 3 days Bagan itinerary.
 You have to take your shoes off at some point, there are cabinets to keep them or if you have a bag, you can also carry it yourself.
 If you can brave it all, then the climb to the top is a bit of a thrilling experience!

 Throughout the walk, you will meet people asking for a donation to keep the place clean.
 If you have extra kyats, the donation is good but the cleaning part is questionable.
 There were many shops on both side of the stairs and more and more monkeys as you go up.
 I’ve heard about monkey attacks in the past and was bit worried.
 The trick that worked for me was to not look at them straight in the eye and go steady with my steps.
 The climb near the top was dangerous with just iron stairs but once you make it through all of this, a nice view of Mount Popa welcomes you.
 A holy and historical place with 360 views of the surroundings.